The Evans Family

 silken thread; and I never lost my temper.
 I did not wish to make her a

-them fair encouragement.
-I found it, for a long while, indeed till she
+fair encouragement.
+I found it, for a long while, indeed till she was near

-was near twenty years of age, not at all agreeable to her to read books
+twenty years of age, not at all agreeable to her to read books of mere

-of mere amusement; but when once prevailed on to read a few of the
+amusement; but when once prevailed on to read a few of the best, she

-best, she relished them extremely.
-I happened to have Jortin's life of
+relished them extremely.
+I happened to have Jortin's life of Erasmus on my

-Erasmus on my table: she took to it of herself, and hunted out in Bayle
+table: she took to it of herself, and hunted out in Bayle all the

-all the references; she has read few books; but I have taken care they
+references; she has read few books; but I have taken care they should be

-should be good.
-I made her read Prideaux's Connection, to accustom her
+good.
+I made her read Prideaux's Connection, to accustom her organs to

-organs to difficult pronunciation.
-She has turned out all I could wish:
+difficult pronunciation.
+She has turned out all I could wish: she is a

-she is a nice little notable wife, knows all that is necessary to be
+nice little notable wife, knows all that is necessary to be done in a

-done in a family, sets out her table well, and does the honors
+family, sets out her table well, and does the honors elegantly; she is

-elegantly; she is expert in all feminine works, and not deficient in
+expert in all feminine works, and not deficient in any female attainment

 The Dictionary of national biography (1909)